flowtoolz/GetLaid/README.md

 }
 ```

 Sometimes, not all superviews are implemented as their own custom view class.
-In other words, some custom view- or controller classes add and layout not just sibling subviews but whole subview hierarchies.
+In other words, some custom view- or controller classes add and layout whole subview hierarchies.
 In those contexts, the enclosing custom view or view controller controls the parent-child relation of its subviews and can directly constrain subviews to their parents:

 ```swift
 class MySuperview: UIView {